elbonian/Aether-Capstone-19-20/README.md

 The application must be uninstalled manually, please continue reading this section.

 ### Delete the docker container
 First, ensure the docker container exists and is stopped.
-To do this run `sudo docker ps` and make sure that the Aether-Backend container does not appear as running.
-Then run `sudo docker ps -a` to make sure the container does indeed exist.
+To do this run `docker ps` and make sure that the Aether-Backend container does not appear as running.
+Then run `docker ps -a` to make sure the container does indeed exist.
 After verifying these two things, run the following command to delete the container...

-    sudo docker rm Aether-Backend
+    docker rm Aether-Backend

 ### Delete the docker image
 Next, delete the docker image...

-    sudo docker rmi aether-backend:v1
+    docker rmi aether-backend:v1

 After both the container and image have been removed, you may delete your local copy of the repository.